inkognitro/react-redux-saga-boilerplate/README.md

 6. Loader integration according to running requests
 7. UTC datetime handling with [moment](http://momentjs.com) in the background
 8. Basic form components
-9. Integrated testing library is [jest](http://jestjs.io).
-Saga business logic can be tested with [redux-saga-test-plan](https://www.npmjs.com/package/redux-saga-test-plan) using jest.
+9. Prepared testing (see Testing section below)
 10. Dynamic browser support.
 Have a look at [browsersl.ist](http://browsersl.ist/) and paste the content of `.browserslistrc`.

 ## Open todos (WIP)